-2023 UK FIVE DAY TOUR OF LIVERPOOL
+2023 UK FIVE DAY TOUR TO LIVERPOOL

 Lynn Peters organised an intriguing visit to Liverpool in April 2023.
 It was designed to see and hear about the Art and Heritage of Liverpool, but also contained an unexpected and exciting surprise on Day Four!
 This is her report on the trip: